I Royal Bavarian Reserve Corps

-The I Royal Bavarian Reserve Corps / I Bavarian RK (I. Königlich Bayerisches Reserve-Korps) was a corps level command of the Royal Bavarian Army, part of the German Army, in World War I.
+The I Royal Bavarian Reserve Corps / I Bavarian RK (I. Königlich Bayerisches Reserve-Korps) was a corps level command of the Royal Bavarian Army, part of the Imperial German Army, in World War I.

 Formation

 I Royal Bavarian Reserve Corps was formed on the outbreak of the war in August 1914 as part of the mobilisation of the Army.
 It was initially commanded by General der Infanterie Karl von Fasbender, brought out of retirement.
 It was still in existence at the end of the war in the 17th Army, Heeresgruppe Kronprinz Rupprecht on the Western Front.